 - Pink Food Coloring

-- First, preheat the oven to 350.
-Get a 9×12 pan and line it, bottom and sides with waxed paper or greased parchment paper.
+- First, preheat the oven to 350°F / 176.66°C. Get a 9×12 baking dish and line its bottom and sides with waxed paper or greased parchment paper.
 This is important!

 - Bake the crust for about 20 minutes or until the sides start to brown.
 Remove the crust from the oven and immediately pour the filling onto the hot crust.
 Put this back in the oven and bake uncovered until the mixture has set, about 15 minutes.